-For the texture compression hint, a hint of FASTEST indicates that texture images should be compressed as quickly as possible, while NICEST indicates that the texture images be compressed with as little image degradation as possible.
+the texture images be compressed with as little image degradation as possible.
 FASTEST should be used for one-time texture compression, and NICEST should be used if the compression results are to be retrieved by GetCompressedTexImage (section 6.1.4) for reuse.

-The interpretation of hints is implementation dependent.
+The interpretation of hints is implementation-dependent.
 An implementation may ignore them entirely.